kurrik/roomanna/blog.roomanna.com/src/site/posts/039-timebox/body.md

 <div class="centered" id="example03"></div>

 Eventually, we figured the least surprising approach was to return the Tweet which got the most impressions in the given month.
-This number is displayed as part of the Top Tweet UI:
+Since this number is different from the all-time impression count, it is displayed as part of the Top Tweet UI:

 {{template "image" (yamltemplate "imagedata").tweet_monthly_impressions}}